hanc2006/babel-plugin-search-and-replace/README.md

 ## What it does ?

-It replace string you choosed during babel runtime
+It replace string you choosed during babel runtime with one or multiple regex expression

 ## How to use it ?

-- `yarn add babel-plugin-search-and-replace -DE` or `npm i babel-plugin-search-and-replace --save-dev --exact`
+- `npm i -D babel-plugin-search-and-replace`

 - Add the following lines in your .babelrc